-The First Edition guitars were specifically produced in 2014.
-It is now 2018, and so we're not calling them that anymore, but if you were looking at any 810e from 2014 onward, then we're talking about the exact same thing, as one doesn't go redesigning internal bracing on one of your biggest selling products too often.
+The First Edition guitars were specifically produced in 2014, so we're not calling them that anymore.
+If you were looking at any 810e from 2014 onward, then we're talking about the exact same thing, as one doesn't go redesigning internal bracing on one of your biggest selling products too often.

 The combination of tonewoods is much the same as the Martin HD-28s.
 You've got an East Indian rosewood back and sides, Sitka spruce top, mahogany neck, ebony bridge, and fingerboard.
 These woods are chosen to be beautiful, and in the case of the rosewood and spruce, for being tested for tonal productivity too.

 Important construction differences with the Taylor that must be discussed:

 - The Taylor 810e has a longer scale length.
 Taylor is using the same scale length on these guitars as Fender uses for its electric guitars, and this is a 25.5" length of scale.
 This is .1" longer than Martin.
 Now, this small bit of extra length may seem insignificant, but I assure you it makes a difference.
 Taylor is known for having a brighter tonal character than does Martin, and I mean brand-wide.
 Longer scale lengths are absolutely known to cause tonal traits to become brighter, and possibly more defined.